 Stuffed animals may look cute and can help older babies go to sleep.
 However, that teddy bear in your toddler’s crib can be enlisted as an accomplice in the nightly jailbreak.

-If you have a lot of stuffed animals, your kids may use them as a stepping block to to climb over the edge.
+If you have a lot of stuffed animals or a toddler pillow, your kids may use them as a stepping block to to climb over the edge.

 If this is the case, you’ll want to remove them.
 Likewise, you’ll want to move other furniture away from the crib.
 This way, there’s nothing to grab onto or climb onto!